magento/devdocs/src/cloud/cdn/configure-fastly-customize-cache.md

 1. After page reload, click **Upload VCL to Fastly** in the *Fastly Configuration* section.

 {:.bs-callout-info}
-The current Adobe Commerce Fastly GeoIP module implementation does not support redirections between websites.
+The current Adobe Commerce Fastly GeoIP module implementation does not support redirections between multiple websites.

 Fastly also provides a series of [geolocation-related VCL features](https://docs.fastly.com/guides/vcl/geolocation-related-vcl-features) for customized geolocation coding.